gem-pasteur/macsylib/doc/source/user_guide/outputs.rst

 This file is a concise view of which systems have been found in your replicons and how many per replicon.
 It is based on **best_solution.tsv**.
-The first two lines are comments that indicate the version of MacSyFinder and the command line used to generate the results.
+The first two lines are comments that indicate the version of MacSyLib and the command line used to generate the results.
 Then a table represented by tabulated text to separate columns, with the searched models in columns and the replicons scanned for the models in row.

 .. literalinclude:: ../_static/best_solution_summary.tsv